 A parallel duct system can be installed to direct the air from the furnace through the evaporator coil only.
 Use dampers or other means to bypass the heat exchanger.
 If (summer/winter) dampers are used, they should be interlocked to prevent system operation unless the dampers are in the full open or full closed position.

-If installing a two stage air conditioning system, clip the JW38 jumper wire between Y and Y2 on the furnace control board.
+If installing a two stage air conditioning system, clip the JW38 jumper wire between Y (low cool) and Y2 (high cool) on the furnace control board.